 Stucco damage can be one of the most expensive repairs to your home.
 The bill for our stucco damage cost us more than a new car!
-This ended up being the single biggest loss of money I have ever experienced.
 Let me tell you what happened to us, and tell you what you should do if you want to buy or sell a house and stucco is involved.
-This is Houston House Problems Stucco Damage.
+Continue reading this blog on stuccu damage in Houston brought to you by the Brilliant Day Homes Team!

-It wasn’t for another month and half that we got another offer.
+We owned a stucco townhouse for 4 years before we decided to move.
+We listed our house around September 2015 and accepted a full price offer around November.
 We went under contract and he had the inspection.
 This was the first step to a very painful journey.
 The inspector had a FLIR infrared camera that is useful in detecting moisture behind walls.
 He noted that he saw moisture behind the stucco and recommended that the buyer have a stucco inspection.

 A Stucco Inspection